boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~
 {: #figure-7 title="First and Subsequent Slice Deployment" artwork-align="center"}

-Overall, policies should be provided by an operator (e.g., to network slice controllers) to indicate whether the same or dedicated CP NFs are allowed when processing a new slice creation request.
-Such guidance might be provided to better automate the realization of 5G slices and minimize the realization delay that might be induced by extra cycles to seek for operator validation.
+Overall, policies might be provided by an operator (e.g., to network slice controllers) to indicate whether the same or dedicated CP NFs are allowed when processing a new slice creation request.
+Providing such a policy is meant to better automate the realization of 5G slices and minimize the realization delay that might be induced by extra cycles to seek for operator validation.

 #  Overview of the Realization Model